Nevada County Law Library

 Board of Trustees

-The Board of Trustees of the Nevada County Law Library meets on the second Wednesday of every month, 12:15 - 1:00 p.m., in the Law Library Conference Room - the public is invited to attend.
+The Board of Trustees of the Nevada County Law Library meets on the third Wednesday of every month, 12:15 - 1:00 p.m., in the Law Library Conference Room.
+The public is invited to attend.

 MCLE CDs and videos are available at the Nevada County Law Library.
 Additionally, the vast resources of the Sacramento County Law Library are available at saclaw.org.
 Visit the site for information on MCLE credit classes or their collection of audio tapes and videotapes published by CEB, the California Trial Lawyers Association, the Public Defender Association, the Rutter Group, and other publishers.